Peet95/simulations/string/README.md

 y (x,0) = \sum_{n=1}^{\infty} B_n \sin{k_n x} = f(x)
 ```

+# Simulation with different initial conditions, with and without damping

-Using the time stepping, I calculated the displacement of the string at various locations at different time points.
+Using the time stepping mentioned before, I calculated the displacement of the string at various locations at different time points.
 I took the wave propagation velocity to be $c = 0.25$ everywhere, and the distance between the two fixed ends of the string to be one unit length.

-# Simulation with different initial conditions, with and without damping

 First, I ran the simulation with the following initial condition:
 ```math